morganstanley/hobbes/doc/en/logging/hog.rst

 Finally, Hog is also able to receive log messages from a remote process with ``-s``.

-Logging to disk with HOG
+Logging to disk with hog
 ------------------------

 If we take our log message driver application from the :ref:`previous section <_hobbes_simple_logging_example>`, start a Hog listener on the same LogGroup and then start the driver, we'll see something like the following: